Genomon-Project/paplot-doc/data_mat.rst

   SAMPLE03,intronic,PIK3CA
   SAMPLE03,downstream,SEPT12

-Although the column names are Sample, MutationType and Gene, they can be arbitrary changed.
+Although the column names are Sample, MutationType, and Gene, they can be arbitrary changed.

 Set the column names in the ``[result_format_mutation]`` section of the configuration file.